My trolley is a Waslin- golf trolley, the only one I can find that resembles it is the pro rider?

 I am trying to fit the axle pins into the axle and they seem to be too wide.
 I have tried to hammer them in with WD40 and it did not go in at all.
 Is there a technique for getting them into place.

-The pins are meant to be too wide from the start but they are spring roll pins and do fit the 4mm hole.
+The pins are meant to be too wide from the start but they are spring roll pins and do fit the golf trolley axle hole.
+The golf trolley axle pins are specifically designed to fit the clutch in length and width and spring load.
 The best way of fitting them is to use a pair of mole grips.
 Grip the pin so as it presses the pin closed, then with the mole grips attached to the pin, a good few strong whacks at it will see it go into place.
 Starting the pin can be a bit difficult but once in started it goes in easier.
 See the following video;